-Best of all, you can rotate flavors so that your dog won't ever get tired, and you can surprise him every time.
-It doesn't hurt to get creative, as long as you know what foods are safe to feed your dog and which foods are harmful to dogs and should be avoided.
-Do your research well as there are many unsuspecting ingredients that can be harmful to your dog.
+Best of all, you can rotate flavors so that your dog won't ever get bored, and you can surprise him every time.
+It doesn't hurt to get creative, as long as you know which foods are safe and which foods are harmful.
+Be sure to do your research as there are many seemingly innocent ingredients that can be harmful to your dog.

-You most likely imagine ice pops for dogs to look similar to ice pops for humans, but the actual popsicle stick used for human ice pops can be a choking hazard to dogs and may also cause a dog intestinal obstruction.
-And don't assume that if you hold the stick while your dog licks as the picture in this article portrays, your dog is safe.
-Countless dogs have still been able to swallow these sticks even when held by their owners.
+You might imagine that puppy ice pops would look similar to ice pops for humans, but popsicle sticks can be a choking hazard for dogs and may also cause an intestinal obstruction.
+And don't assume that if you hold the stick while your dog licks, as the picture above shows, that your dog will be safe.
+Countless dogs have still managed to swallow these sticks—even when they are being held by their owners.
 So skip the popsicle stick and play it safe by using ice cube trays or safe Kongs instead.
-The following are some puppy ice pop recipes just for dogs.

-Mix some organic peanut butter (make sure it's not sweetened with xylitol which is toxic to dogs!) with a little bit of water and about half mashed banana.
+Mix some organic peanut butter (make sure it's not sweetened with xylitol, which is toxic to dogs!) with a little bit of water and about half a mashed banana.
 Place the mix into your ice cube tray and serve when frozen.
-Alternatively, you can stuff your dog's Kong with this mixture for a longer lasting treat.
+Alternatively, you can stuff your dog's Kong with this mixture for a longer-lasting treat.

 Place some water in the ice cube trays and insert in the middle your dog's favorite treats or a few of his kibble.
 Once frozen, the treat will be suspended inside the ice cube and your dog will need to melt the ice cube to get to it.
 This is a great way to keep your dog hydrated and entertained.

-If you have some left over chicken, toss in a pot and make some good broth by adding a few carrots and peas.
+If you have some leftover chicken, toss it in a pot and make some good broth by adding a few carrots and peas.
 Skip the garlic and onion as they're harmful for dogs.
 Then strain the broth with carrots and peas and place into ice cubes or Kong and serve to your dog.
-Homemade broth is preferable to store bought broth which can be too high in sodium or may contain onion and garlic.
+Homemade broth is preferable to store-bought broth which can be too high in sodium or may contain onion and garlic.

 On a very hot day, you may be concerned about your dog not being able to hydrate enough.
-In such as case, give your dog a treat while helping him recuperate some electrolytes.
+In this case, give your dog a treat while helping him recuperate some electrolytes.
 In this case, freeze some Gatorade or Pedialyte for your pooch.

 In this case, use plain canned pumpkin and mix with a few crushed dog cookies.
 Freeze in ice cube trays or inside a Kong.
 Make sure that you use plain pumpkin and not the pie filling with all those spices added.